openkraken/website/docs/guide/basic/style.en-US.md

 ## Build the page structure

-Kraken supports most of the commonly used standard HTML tags (for all supported tags, please refer to [Development Document](/en-US/api/tags)).
+Kraken supports most commonly used standard HTML tags (for all supported tags, please refer to [Development Document](/en-US/api/tags)).
 Using these tags can help us build the basic structure of the page.

 The following example demonstrates how to write a simple blog post structure using native HTML tags: